Fennis Dembo: College career

-After the NBA
+Professional career

+Dembo was selected by the Detroit Pistons in the second round (30th overall) of the 1988 NBA draft.
+He played for the Pistons during the 1988–89 season, averaging 1.2 points and 0.7 rebounds in 31 games.

-He played for several years in Europe and the CBA after his release from the Pistons, retiring in 1998.
+Following his stint in the NBA, Dembo played for several years in Europe, South America and the CBA, retiring in 1998.

+Later life

 He then bounced between several jobs, including a stint as a prison guard in Alabama.
 After separating from his second wife, he moved in with his mother in San Antonio, and found employment as a maintenance person for the San Antonio Water District.

 Early on Easter morning in 2003, a man broke into Dembo's house while he and his mother were sleeping.
 Dembo grabbed a gun and faced the intruder, warning him to stop and leave.
 When the intruder failed to stop, Dembo shot and killed him.
 No charges were filed against Dembo, but he was shaken by the incident, fearful for a time to talk to others or to leave his room.
 He ultimately was able to move on from the shooting with counseling and time.
 His job with the Water District sparked an interest in engineering, and he began taking courses in the subject when his schedule allowed.
 In the autumn of 2009, he enrolled full-time at St. Philip's College, a community college in San Antonio.
 In the fall of 2009, he was enrolled at the University of Texas at San Antonio.